eriknyquist/BrainfuckIntern/README.rst

         ./build/bfintern "0:false" "1:true"

-Hello, world! by brainfuck intern
+Hello, world! by Brainfuck Intern
 =================================

 Brainfuck intern created this beautiful Brainfuck program after a minute or so